Michael Lax: Sculpture career

 Later in his career, Lax became increasingly interested in sculpture.
 In 1977, he received a Rome Prize to study art at the American Academy in Rome.
 He returned to Italy in 1984 and opened a studio in Pietrasanta, Tuscany, where he worked on a series of architectural forms in marble and cast bronze.
 Some of these items were exhibited at the Wainscott Gallery, Wainscott, New York.
 A series of cast aluminum bowls that he designed for Metaal (by Grainware) were formed from the breasts of a series of bronze nudes that he had sculpted.

-Lax died on May 28 (or 25), 1999, in Bridgehampton, New York.
+Lax died on May 25), 1999, in Bridgehampton, New York.